INVESTMENT ADVICE FOR

 Whilst gains may be uncertain, losses will be minimal, and Gold and Silver coins are easily converted back into CASH...

-The US Fed is printing billions every month, It is going to end in hyper inflation or worse, eventually, just like Germany circa 1923.
+The US Fed and now every other country is printing billions every month, It is going to end in hyper inflation or worse, eventually, just like Germany circa 1923.

 The USA is broke and in decline.
 The Chinese & Asian century is dawning, meaning inevitable conflict and massive change.

-Australia one day will be Asian, with a population exceeding ONE BILLION people.
+Australia one day will be Asian, with a population of HUNDREDS OF MILLIONS of people.

 If ever a rich, indulged, spoilt country was ripe for invasion, it is Australia.
-Without our fellow English speaking and democratic peoples, the declining USA, we would be dead, plucked ducks.
+Without our fellow English speaking and democratic peoples, the declining and hopelessly divided USA, we would be dead, plucked ducks.
 As for Britain, the Empire went to dust 50+ years ago.

 We are so lucky there is water all around us.